yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="parameters"></a>Parametry
  [in] *menu*
- Odwołanie do [cmenu — klasa](../../mfc/reference/cmenu-class.md) obiekt do zmodyfikowania.
+ Odwołanie do [klasa CMenu](../../mfc/reference/cmenu-class.md) obiekt do zmodyfikowania.

  [in] *uiViewUserToolbarCmdFirst*
  Określa pierwsze polecenie zdefiniowane przez użytkownika.